 Complete a sufficient number of credits every quarter.

 The Financial Aid Department reviews academic progress at the end of each quarter for all students.
-To establish and maintain financial aid eligibility, you must successfully complete the minimum number of credits associated with the enrollment level on which a financial aid award is based.
+To establish and maintain financial aid eligibility, you must successfully complete the minimum number of credits associated with the enrollment level on which a financial aid offer is based.
 For example, an undergraduate student must successfully complete 12 or more credits if the enrollment level at enrollment lock is full-time.
 The Satisfactory Academic Progress policy provides additional information regarding the Quarterly Credit Completion requirement.

 Repeat Coursework Maximum